MicrosoftDocs/architecture-center/docs/best-practices/api-design.md

 ### GET methods

 A successful GET method typically returns HTTP status code 200 (OK).
 If the resource cannot be found, the method should return 404 (Not Found).
+If the request was fulfilled but there is no data to return, then it should return 204 (No-Content).

 ### POST methods